Symatem/UserInterface/README.md

-# Symatem IDE package for Atom
+# Symatem IDE
-This IDE package is the easiest way to get started with Symatem.
-It supports syntax highlighting, snippets and visualizers.
+Syntax Highlighting, Visualizer and Editor Package for Atom

 ## How to use it
 1. Install `symatem-ide` using Atom's package manager